vaishnavi-patil-waynautic/exgenix-documentation/docs/test_suite_and_execution.md

 ## Overview

 The **Test Suite & Execution** module lets you organize, schedule, and run your test cases with full control over sequencing, parallelism, and reporting.
-It supports on-demand and scheduled runs, real-time monitoring, and automatic report generation for every execution.
+It supports on-demand and scheduled runs, real-time monitoring, and automatic report generation for every execution.The format below mirrors the structure used in the API Configuration guide for consistency across Exgenix docs.

 ### Key Capabilities
 - **Test Organization:** Group related test cases into suites